 AAMVA has cost-reimbursable and cost-sharing grants and contracts with U.S. government agencies.
 Revenue from these grants and contracts is recognized as costs are incurred on the basis of direct costs plus allowable indirect expenses.
 Direct and indirect expenses incurred, but not yet reimbursed, under these grants are reported as receivables in the accompanying consolidated statement of financial position.
 Payments received, but not yet expended, for these grants and contracts are reflected as deferred revenue in the accompanying consolidated statements of financial position.
 AAMVA also has fixed-price contracts with U.S. government agencies.
-Revenue from these contracts is recognized based on the percentage-of-completion method.
-Payments received, but not yet earned, for these contracts are reflected as deferred revenue in the accompanying consolidated statements of financial position.
+Revenue from these contracts is recognized using several different methods depending on the nature of the contract.
+Revenue recognition can be based on percentage-of-completion, number of transactions, deliverable based or a straight line method over the life of the contract.